Contents

 - 2. Verify IntelliPay’s Compliance Status

-- 3. Verify Other Third-Party Providers (if applicable)
+- 3. Verify Other Third-Party Providers (If Applicable)

 - 4. Follow Basic Security Practices